pi-star-2025/pi_star/Math + Physics/SPARK.md

 Where 4DR is the 4D radius.
 It is the number of times π is used within a system.
 For example, the sun via ~9 planets uses 3.14159265 ~9 times, so the 4DR could be described as 9.

 T is from T = e^π / c^2.
-More or less, this equation describes how the Time you create is proportional to the how much of the number π you utilize.
+More or less, this equation describes how the Time you create is proportional to how much of the number π you utilize.
 For example, if a star uses 9 planets, then T is based on 3.14159265 (65 as day/night rotation).
 The human eye might use a billion+ digits of π, so has more complex Time, but is less durable than a star using up to 3.14159265.

 SPARK is the potential to start life.
 For example, seeds or belly-buttons spiral π millions of time and drill into the number to create maximum SPARK.